 These organisations help to provide research, forecast and observational data which are essential inputs for the Public Weather Service.

-The PWSCG provides independent advice and recommendations to the Minister of State for Universities and Science to enable formal agreement of the PWS Customer Supplier Agreement.
+The PWSCG provides independent advice and recommendations to a BIS Minister to enable formal agreement of the PWS Customer Supplier Agreement.

-The Chairman of the PWSCG reports to the Minister of State for Universities and Science through the Director of Knowledge and Innovation or his representative.
-PWSCG is responsible for proposing changes to Terms of Reference to the Minister through the Director of Knowledge and Innovation or his representative.
+The Chairman of the PWSCG reports to a BIS Minister through the Director of Information Economy or his representative.
+PWSCG is responsible for proposing changes to Terms of Reference to the Minister through the Director of Information Economy or his representative.

-The Chairman is a public appointment made by the Director Knowledge and Innovation on behalf of the Minister for Universities and Science.
+The Chairman is a public appointment made by the Director of Information Economy on behalf of a BIS Minister.
 Other Members are drawn from the main Public Sector users of PWS outputs, together with a member to represent the general public appointed to represent public users of the PWS.
 Members are drawn from sectors including Blue Light Services, Local Government and the Devolved Administrations.

 The PWSCG Consultation plan focuses on a programme of research to identify and understand the public and responder community requirements of the PWS products and services, including any gaps, and to monitor the perception and satisfaction with the service.
 The plan covers from April 2013 to March 2014 in detail and includes some initial ideas for activities in FY1415.
 It is reviewed quarterly and updated formally each year.
 The PWSCG Consultation Plan is available to view on the PWSCG pages of the Met Office website.